 An officer must have probable cause to arrest you.
-This means that there must be facts and circumstances that would lead a reasonable person to believe that you were driving while intoxicated.
+This means that there must be facts and circumstances that would lead a reasonable person to believe that you were driving while impaired.
 This may include officer observations of the vehicle in erratic motion that indicates intoxication of the driver, personal contact with you and observation of indicators of intoxication, failure of standard field sobriety tests, or failure of a preliminary breath test at the roadside.
 Without probable cause, the officer cannot legally arrest you.

 Improper Administration of BAC Tests

 BAC tests administered both roadside and at a police station are not immune to error.
 A breath test administered at the site of your stop must be properly calibrated in order to get an accurate reading.
 The same sort of breath test at a police station can also produce inaccurate results if the machine is not properly maintained or the test is not administered as it is meant to be.
 Blood tests, while more accurate than measuring one’s BAC with their breath, are also prone to error.
-Regardless of the method of testing law enforcement used to measure your BAC, the lawyers at our firm will argue that there is a strong possibility that the results may be flawed.
+Regardless of the method of testing law enforcement used to measure your BAC, the felony DWI lawyers at our firm will argue that there is a strong possibility that the results may be flawed.

 It is possible to involuntarily drink alcohol or consume impairing substances.
 For example, if you are out with friends and someone spikes your non-alcoholic drinks, you could continue drinking them, not knowing they contain alcohol or drugs.
 If you unknowingly consumed an amount of alcohol that caused you to drive while impaired, our Charlotte DWI attorneys will argue that you were unaware that your beverages were spiked, and that you should not be held accountable for another person’s actions.